 - Gear: Simms Fleece Hoody + AFTCO Insulated Wader System

-- Outcome: Core temperature stable at 38–42°F; neoprene waders protected from icy shoreline spray.
+- Outcome: Sustained core temperatures between 38–42°F; neoprene waders effectively repelled icy shoreline spray.

 6.4 Southeast Asian Monsoon-Season Barramundi (Wet)